November 15, 2021

 We can't have nice things

-Caterina's secret union with Giacomo didn't stay secret for long.
+Caterina's union with Giacomo didn't stay secret for long.
 Servants started suspecting something when they noticed how much time the two spent together in bed naked.

 This angered a lot of important people.
 You see, as Sapiens explains, in the Middle Ages wealth was a zero-sum game.
 You could not create wealth from the absence of wealth.
 There simply wasn't the technology.

 Back then, wealth was strictly tied to land, that you could only take away from someone else, and you could do it either by war, which was messy, or by marriage, which had its moments.

 For aristocrats, marriage was the preferable way of increasing wealth by merging assets with powerful families.